qaisjp/comm2-report/chapters/20-bg/1-comm1.md

 ![Searching resources for "handling editor" in the description](chapters/20-bg/assets/comm1-search.png){#fig:comm1-search}

 This section contains three input fields allowing the user to filter by name, description, or type.
-The `type` field is a dropdown consisting of the four allowed resources types listed in [@sec:terminology] Terminology.
+The `type` field is a dropdown consisting of the four allowed resources types listed in [@sec:terminology].

 Pressing the search button will send a POST request to the same page with the search query sent via the submitted form.
 As shown in [@fig:comm1-search], the search results page has: